pajsimbulan/httpserver/README.md

 # Multi-threaded HTTP Server 1.1 in C

 This repository contains a basic implementation of an HTTP server using C language and POSIX threads.
-The server uses a multi-threaded model to handle incoming client connections ahttpservernd serve HTTP requests.
+The server uses both single-thrad and multi-threaded model to handle incoming client connections and serve HTTP requests.
+Mutex lock with conditions is implemented on a queue to provide a thread-safety queue

 ## Functionalities